 - Finish it off, we some homemade guacamole.

+What else can you add?
 To take it even further, we love to add another layer of grilled mushroom caps below the cheese sauce!
 So tasty and filling!
 And look how beautiful the layers are below!
-You can also add tomato slices instead or on top of the salsa sauce.
+You can also add tomato slices instead or on top of the salsa.
 Or avocado slices instead of guacamole.

-You can store grilled mushrooms in a fridge for 3-4 days without any problem.
+In the fridge: You can store raw portobello mushrooms easily up to a week in the fridge, or at room temperature for 1-2 days.
+As for grilled mushrooms, they lasts for 3-4 days without any problem.
 We recommend assembling the burger before serving and not storing them as complete burgers.

 THANK YOU so much for visiting our website.
 Please comment below if you have tried this recipe.
 We LOVE hearing from you!
 If you loved the recipe, please don’t forget to give us a ⭐⭐⭐⭐⭐ RATING.
 We appreciate all of our readers.